Long Term Care Insurance

 Post Claim Underwriting

-This is one way that insurance companies try to avoid paying claims - by reevaluating your policy after you make a claim.
-In other words, insurance companies take a second look at how and why your policy was issued in the first place.
-The assumption is that since you are in need of benefits, the insurance company obviously miscalculated how much of a risk you would be, therefore, the policy should never have been issued.
-The company then cancels/rescinds the policy and returns the premiums that you have paid.
+One way that insurance companies try to avoid paying claims is by reevaluating your policy after you make a claim.
+In other words, insurance companies take a second look at how and why your policy was issued in the first place with the assumption that since you are in need of benefits, the insurance company obviously miscalculated how much of a risk you would be, therefore, the policy should never have been issued.
+It then cancels/rescinds the policy and returns the premiums that you have paid.
 This is called "post claim underwriting" - when the insurance company does its risk calculation after you file a claim.
+Insurance companies who do this are seriously harming the public because they allow for people to falsely believe that they have insurance protection.
+Once the policy is issued, folks stop seeking additional insurance coverage and after they need benefits, it is generally too late for them to get any other type of coverage.
+In other words, they are hung out to dry.

 The typical post claim underwriting insurance company is fairly easy to recognize.
 If at the time of your application, your insurance company requested no medical exam, asked only if you were in "good health", only allowed for yes or no answers to health question or even asked no health questions at all, chances are that the insurance company practices post claim underwriting.